 Cumin Scrambled Eggs with Yoghurt, Green Olives and Flatbread

-1 tablespoon extra virgin olive oil or melted butter/ghee
+- 1 tbsp olive oil -or melted butter/ghee

 For the eggs: